 Z had a hard time getting his business done (poop and pee) when we first moved here.
 He would look at me like I just stole his soul away by bringing him to this heat.
 It took Z about 3 days to get comfortable with pooping in the heat.
 I thought we needed to make an emergency vet trip soon!
 Thank God we did not have to!

 That same night Z and I went on a walk in the Sunrise RV Park where we stayed in Deming, NM, and that’s when he got introduced to cactuses, he came into an area that he thought was a good place to poop, proceeded to squat, and, well he got to sit on a small cactus!
 I have never seen him leap forward as high as he did that day!
 He ran to me while looking back at the area where he was very confused as to why I was laughing.

 I had to inspect his bottom and ensure that no needles have been left in there.
 The cactus incident had set us on a 3 day of no pooping again.
 That has passed too and Z knows to stay away from cacti now.

 Keep in tuned for more stories about Z travels, he sure provides a lot of material to future blogs.
+To read more about Z working as Lance’s service dog, click here.
 Haha!!